Failed Back Surgery | MRIs causing spinal surgery patients don’t need

 Despite this evidence, patients are lead to believe that the MRI is the final truth.

 In a recent study, from Wayne State University School of Medicine in the Journal of neurosurgery.
-Spine, doctors found that a surprisingly high percentage of patients have misconceptions regarding the diagnosis and treatment of lumbar spondylosis (degenerative – osteoarthritic changes in the spine), and that these misconceptions persist in patients even after they had spine surgery.
+Spine, doctors found that a surprisingly high percentage of patients have misconceptions regarding their MRI diagnosis and their treatment of lumbar spondylosis (degenerative – osteoarthritic changes in the spine).

 The researchers asked patients questions designed to assess patient understanding of the role of MRI imaging in the diagnosis and treatment of low-back and leg pain, and patient perception of the indications for surgical compared with conservative management.